-Your annual energy consumption over a 12 month period.
+Your annual energy consumption over a 12-month period.
 Your business energy consumption is usually shown on the front of an energy bill in kilowatt-hours (kWh).
-To calculate annual consumption, multiply the figure by 12 if you are billed monthly or by 4 if you are billed quarterly.
+To calculate your annual consumption, multiply the figure by 12.

 The electronic transfer of funds.
-It is just one of the ways you can pay your British Gas Business bill.
+This is one of the ways you can pay your British Gas business bill.

 The address where bills and invoices are sent.
 This is not necessarily the address where energy has been used.

-The period when you will be charged for energy consumption.
+The period when you'll be charged for energy consumption.
 This is the time between meter readings.
-It does not refer to the time when the bill was sent or when payment is due to be received.
-Your billing period will usually be set out in your contract terms (e.g. monthly or quarterly).
+It doesn't refer to the time when the bill was sent or when payment is due to be received.
+Your billing period will usually be set out in your contract terms.
 If no actual meter reading can be obtained, an estimated meter reading will be used for your bill.